cgao3/HexSgfPDF/README.md

-# HexGamePlot
+# HexGraphics
-Convert Hex game in sgf to graphical pdf
+Convert Hex game in sgf to pdf

 ## SGF